microsoft/vcpkg/docs/specifications/binarycaching.md

 Currently, our file-based backend is enabled by passing the undocumented `--binarycaching` flag to any Vcpkg command or setting the undocumented environment variable `VCPKG_FEATURE_FLAGS` to `binarycaching`.
 We will replace this feature flag with an on-by-default user-wide behavior, plus command line and environment-based configurability.

-The on-by-default user-wide location will use the file-based archive protocol on `~/.vcpkg/archives/`.
+The on-by-default configuration will specify the file-based archive protocol on either `%LOCALAPPDATA%/vcpkg/archives` (Windows) or `$XDG_CACHE_HOME/vcpkg/archives` (Unix).
+If `XDG_CACHE_HOME` is not defined on Unix, we will fall back to `$HOME/.cache/vcpkg/archives` based on the [XDG Base Directory Specification][1].
 This can be redirected with a symlink, or completely overridden with the command line or environment.
 In the future we can also consider having a user-wide configuration file, however we do not believe this is important for any of our key scenarios.

 On the command line, a backend can be specified via `--binarysource=<config>`.
 Multiple backends can be specified by passing the option multiple times and the order of evaluation is determined by the order on the command line.
 Writes will be performed on all upload backends, but only for packages that were built as part of this build (the tool will not repackage/reupload binaries downloaded from other sources).